 The reservations market can be a scary place for anyone looking for a booking system.
 We’ve heard our fair share of horror stories: blood-sucking companies with high commissions that run into quadruple figures, pay per click diversion and impossibly long contracts.

-The latest scream-worthy stories are courtesy of new kid on the block, Quandoo, who recently emerged on the market.
+The latest scream-worthy stories are courtesy of new kid on the block, Quandoo, who recently emerged on the market placing themselves as an OpenTable alternative.
 With a somewhat forceful sales tactic, they are gathering customers by promising high volumes of new diners and a great system at an extremely low cost.

 We recently saw an email a Quandoo rep had sent to one of our customers.
 (Sneaky!)
 They describe Quandoo as being a partner to restaurants and a cheaper and better alternative to other commission-charging services.
 Personally we think this is a better yarn than a Bram Stoker epic so let’s dissect the claims…..